 Kahoot! is the original behemoth in the EdTech Hall of Fame, and we cannot ignore the influence it has had on the classroom app-development landscape.
 Kahoot! is simple, but very effective, and took the teaching world by storm when it first came out in 2013.
 Almost all modern live quiz-based systems have been inspired by Kahoot‘s innovative approach to game-based learning, and that’s why I wrote about Kahoot! in my award-winning book for teachers: The Quick Guide to Classroom Management.
 Kahoot‘s can be set as homework, or self-paced tasks too, which is handy if you want to help individual students in real-time.

-Unfortunately, I’ve had to put Kahoot! at number five on my list as the system hasn’t really evolved much since 2013.
-Let me be clear: it’s awesome, but the other apps I’ve described today have additional features that make them somewhat more special than Kahoot! (in my humble opinion).
+Unfortunately, I’ve had to put Kahoot! as an honourable mention on my list as the system hasn’t really evolved much since 2013.
+Let me be clear: it’s awesome, but the other apps I’ve described today (such as iSpring QuizMaker) have additional features that make them somewhat more special than Kahoot! (in my humble opinion).

 Use these game-based systems: it’s that simple!
 Students love them, and can gain a lot from their implementation when we plan their use carefully.
 They act as great starters, plenaries or even ‘chunks’ of lessons.